 As in all aspects of life, a user of computing facilities should act in a manner consistent with ordinary interpersonal and ethical obligations.
-Cheating, stealing, making false or deceiving statements, plagiarism, vandalism, and harassment are just as wrong when done in the context of computing as they are in all other aspects of conduct.
+Cheating, stealing, making false or deceiving statements, plagiarism, vandalism, and harassment are just as wrong when done electronically as they are in any other aspect of life.
 Individuals should use only those computing facilities they have been authorized through ordinary channels to use.

 - Use resources only for authorized purposes.